Create a worksheet using these words

 To help your students master these r-controlled syllable words, personalized practice materials can make a significant difference in their learning journey.

-Create a worksheet using words from this list
+Create a worksheet using these words

 Using targeted worksheets allows you to focus on specific subsets of words that match your students' current learning level while providing the repetition necessary for mastery.